-It offers better security than other payment methods where details like credit card numbers are send.
+It offers better security than other payment methods where details like credit card numbers are sent.
 While using UPI, all these details are hidden as only a Virtual Payment Address (VPA) is used.

-What kind transactions can be performed via UPI?
+What kind of transactions can be performed via UPI?

 Merchant payments, remittances, bill payments among others.

-Is there any limit regarding the amount that can be transferred in a single transaction?
+Are there any limitations regarding the amount that can be transferred in a single transaction?

 The per transaction limit is Rs.1 lakh.